 The Department of Biology offers BIOL 0140 AND 0145 for first-year students, space permitting.
-Students intending to major in Biology should ideally take BIOL 0140 and BIOL 0145 by the end of the third semester.
 These courses can be taken in either order.
-First semester general chemistry (CHEM 0103) or equivalent is a pre-requisite for BIOL 0145.
-AP credit for Biology does not allow students to place out of the introductory courses.
+AP or IB Biology do not allow students to place out of the introductory courses.

 CHEMISTRY AND BIOCHEMISTRY